stratoxjs/.github/README.md

-# Stratox
+# Stratox - Community Health Files
-Stratox comprises a suite of frontend libraries designed for both standalone use and integration with the Stratox framework.
+This repository contains the default community health files for the organization.